melke/CloudKitDictionarySyncer/README.md

 ### Your client code

+#### Create a syncer object

-  - Create a syncer object for each dictionary that you want to persist/sync.
+Create a syncer object for each dictionary that you want to persist/sync.
 If you set the debug flag to true you will get some debug log messages in your console log.

 ```swift
 let exampledictSyncer = CloudKitDictionarySyncer(dictname: "exampledict", debug: true)
 ```

-  - Loading your dictionary.
+#### Loading your dictionary.
 This should be done only once per app session.
 Pass a function that can receive a LoadResult enum, that will contain either a NSMutableDictionary or a Conflict tuple.

 ```swift
 self.exampledictSyncer.loadDictionary(onComplete: {